Wentworth is run by an elected Board of (volunteer) Directors who are skilled members of our community.

 Vice Chairperson | Appointed February 2013

-Ken has held senior positions leading Community Services teams in municipal Councils and senior Human Resources roles in organisations and consulting firms.
-He is currently a senior manager in Sydney University’s Campus & Infrastructure Services division.
-His experience in the corporate and not for profit sectors is extensive and he provides specific expertise in the areas of human resources management, strategy development and community networks.
+Ken has held senior positions leading community services teams and in general management roles in municipal councils, and occupied human resources and senior executive roles in companies and management consulting firms.
+He is now an independent consultant assisting businesses to improve the return on investment in their human capital.
+His experience in the corporate and not-for-profit sectors is extensive and he provides specific expertise in the areas of human resources management, strategy development and community networks.

 Appointed February 2013